 Tables/curves of maximum permissible heeling for varying displacements

 Loading instructions in the form of notes

 Typical service, loaded departure and arrival conditions

-Drawing of Grain Stability Curve
+Drawing the Grain Stability Curve